 In 2018, Hungary's Agriculture Minister also outlined his opinion in support of genome editing, arguing that precision breeding without the introduction of foreign DNA must be supported and cannot be regarded as genetic modification.
-In line with his opinion, the Ministry of Agriculture and its ally organizations became more open to dialogues on agricultural innovation even in terms of non-transgenic technologies.
+In line with his opinion, the Ministry of Agriculture and GOH's ally organizations such as the National Chamber of Agriculture became more open to dialogues on agricultural innovation even in terms of non-transgenic technologies.